Eastern screech owl: Behavior

 Eastern screech owls are strictly nocturnal, roosting during the day in cavities or next to tree trunks.
 They are quite common, and can often be found in residential areas.
 However, due to their small size and camouflage, they are much more frequently heard than actually seen.
 These owls are frequently heard calling at night, especially during their spring breeding season.
 Despite their name, this owl does not truly screech.
 The eastern screech owl's call is a tremolo with a descending, whinny-like quality, like that of a miniature horse.
 They also produce a monotone purring trill lasting 3–5 seconds.
 Their voices are unmistakable and follow a noticeably different phrasing than that of the western screech owl.
-The lugubrious nature of the eastern screech owl's call has warranted description such as, "A most solemn graveyard ditty, the mutual consolation of suicide lovers remembering the pangs and delights of the supernal love in the infernal groves, Oh-o-o-o-o that I never had been bor-r-r-r-n!.
+The lugubrious nature of the eastern screech owl's call has warranted description such as, "A most solemn graveyard ditty, the mutual consolation of suicide lovers remembering the pangs and delights of the supernal love in the infernal groves ...
+Oh-o-o-o-o that I never had been bor-r-r-r-n!".

 Breeding

 Their breeding habitat is deciduous or mixed woods in eastern North America.
 Usually solitary, they nest in a tree cavity, either natural or excavated by a woodpecker.
 Holes must have a 7 to 20 cm entrance to accommodate this owl.
 Usually, they fit only in the holes excavated by northern flickers (Colaptes auratus) or pileated woodpeckers (Dryocopus pileatus), as apparently the midsized red-bellied woodpecker (Melanerpes carolinensis) make holes that are not large enough to accommodate them.
 Orchards, which often have trees with crevices and holes, as well as meadow voles (Microtus pennsylvanicus), a dietary favorite, are often preferred nesting habitats.
 Eastern screech owls also use nesting boxes erected by humans.
-Although some people put up nest boxes meant for screech owls, the owls also take over nest boxes meant for others, such as those for wood ducks (Aix sponsa), houses erected for purple martins (Progne subis), and dovecotes put up for rock pigeons (Columba livia), occasionally killing and consuming at least the latter two in the process of taking over the nest box.
+Although some people put up nest boxes meant for screech owls, the owls also take over nest boxes meant for others, such as those for wood ducks (Aix sponsa), houses erected for purple martins (Progne subis), and dovecotes put up for rock doves (Columba livia), occasionally killing and consuming at least the latter two in the process of taking over the nest box.
 A 9-year study comparing the breeding success of eastern screech owls nesting in natural cavities and nesting in nest boxes showed that the fledging rate was essentially the same, although in some years, up to 10% more success occurred in the natural cavities.
 Depending on the origins of the hole being used, eastern screech owl nests have been recorded from 1.5 to 25 m off the ground.
 Like all owls, these birds do not actually build a nest; instead, females lay their eggs directly on the bare floor of the nest hole or on the layer of fur and feathers left over from previous meals that line the bottom of its den.
 Breeding pairs often return to the same nest year after year.